KNWR/marketplace-challenge-2019/README.md

 # Marketplace Challenge 2019

-Rails: 5.1.4
-Ruby: 2.5.1

 E-commerce API with GraphQL and Rails.
 How it works: You can purchase products by adding them to a "shopping cart", and then checking out that cart.
-Fun –– I've worked with Rails for work, but this was my first-time touching GraphQL.
-Best way of learning is doing.

-Built w/:
-- Ruby 2.5.1
+## Todo:
+- add user, login via `context` in graphql
+- add policy/graphql-guard to implement permissions

-- Ruby on Rails 5.1.4
+Built w/: Ruby 2.5.1, Ruby on Rails 5.1.4, Sqlite3, GraphQL
-- Sqlite3
-- GraphQL

 To run locally (assuming you have ruby set up), download the repo, cd into it, run:
 `bundle install`